Page Header Background

 1. Single-Unit Franchise

-The single-unit franchise is the simplest model, allowing a franchisee to operate one restaurant location.
+A single-unit franchise allows a franchisee to operate one restaurant location.

 • Best for: New franchisors or restaurants starting their franchising journey.